Since 2017

 Step 18

-19. The quick delicious apple charlotte without baking powder and soda is ready.
-Top can be dusted with powdered sugar.
-The light porous dough has NO leavening-additive aftertaste; just pure citrus + vanilla + apple + cinnamon aroma fills the kitchen with warmth and coziness.
+19. The quick, utterly delicious apple charlotte without baking powder and soda is ready.
+The top of the pie can be dusted with icing sugar.
+The lightest, porous dough has no aftertaste of leavening additives, while a gentle aroma of citrus, vanilla, apples, and cinnamon drifts through the air.
+At this moment the kitchen fills with warmth and cosiness.

 Step 19